JFSOFML/USF_IEX_Git/flask_api/README.md

 ### Titanic ML Model Prediction API
 This project demonstrates how to use a trained Machine Learning model with the Titanic dataset, save it as a pickle file, and create a Flask application that uses this model to make predictions.
-The application provides an endpoint to make predictions by sending JSON data via Python or Postman.
+The application provides an endpoint to make predictions by sending JSON data via Postman.
 The process includes importing necessary libraries, loading pretrained models, defining routes for predictions, running the Flask app, and handling POST requests to obtain predictions.
 Using nested lists in POST requests ensures consistent data format, scalability, and accurate data processing for the model.
 ## Required imports
 ![alt text](pictures/Imports.png)
 ### Explanations